links-ads/safers-dashboard-api/README.md

 ## profiling

 Profiling is handled using **silk*.
 Request info can be monitored by going to "http://localhost:8000/silk".
 All requests will provide high level timing information.
-Actual profiling must be enabled on a per-view basis using the `silk_profile` decorator and/or context manager.
+Actual profiling (ie: tracking function calls rather than queries) can be enabled by setting `SafersSettings.profile` to True.
+Then the `silk_profile` decorator and/or context manager can be used on a per-view basis.
+Corresponding binary ".prof" files can be downloaded from w/in the silk GUI and then inspected using `snakeviz`.